stronnag/mwptools/README.md

 * MAVLink (iNav subset)
 * Smartport

+mwp also supports the real-time display of adjacent aircraft using:

+* inav-radar (INAV UAS)
+* MAVlink Traffic Report (e.g. full-size aviation, typically ADS-B via a device such as uAvionix PingRX)

 mwp also provides logging, the replay of mwp log files and Blackbox logs.

 In addition, mwp proivdes legacy suport for multiwii navigation functions.